-In 1934, the Nazis prevented him from obtaining a professorship at Universitat Jena and ended his contract at Zeiss.
-He immigrated to Rochester, NY and became head of Eastman Kodak’s optical research laboratories.
+In 1934, the Nazis prevented him from obtaining a professorship at Universität-Jena and ended his contract at Zeiss.
+He immigrated to Rochester, New York and became head of Eastman Kodak’s optical research laboratories.
 He and his family, his wife and their three children, became U.S. Citizens in 1940.
 In 1945 he received the Cressy Morrison Award of the New York Academy of Sciences.
-In 1954 he finished the development of the superachromat as the ultimately well-corrected lens for Kodak.
+In 1954, he finished the development of the superachromat as the ultimately well-corrected lens for Kodak.

-OSA awarded him its highest honor, the Frederic Ives Medal/Jarus Quinn Award in 1962 In 1965, he retired from his position at Kodak, and helped building a graduate institute for optics in Switzerland.
+OSA awarded him its highest honor, the Frederic Ives Medal/Jarus Quinn Award in 1962.
+In 1965, he retired from his position at Kodak and helped in building a graduate institute for optics in Switzerland.
 In 1968 he received and accepted an invitation to teach in the Physics Department at the University of New Orleans.
-He held patents for “apochromatic telescope objective having three air spaced components", and a "superachromatic objective".
+He held patents for “apochromatic telescope objective having three air spaced components," and a "superachromatic objective."

 Document Created: 24 Apr 2018